alexpear/alexpear.github.io/README.md

   - Then I can later do another type of incident, the deal.
 Both participants gain money and mutually increase in rep.
   - Start with just 3 orgs.

-- Universal Person class
+- DetailedPerson
-  - see notebook
+  - Func to generate a group with constraints (eg age)
-  - 3-6 adjectives (they can have a 'extremely')
+  - 'very' (alternately 'extremely') modifier

 - Functionize the -20 = 'tolerates' opinion mapping from speechLine.js